mmalc/iDAAS/README.md

 * Deliver Consistentcy
 * Polyglot Language Support

-Here's how the differentiators are being addressed:
+Here's how the differentiators are expressed in more detail:

 * Extensibility: The focus has been on building an extensible platform based on need and usage.
 The platform is just a series of components that can be connected, extended or new components developed as developers and business teams work together.
 Within the platform it is developed to enable small to large and complex healthcare organizations to leverage this platform.
 The platform looks at ANY data as by the application, components, facilities, and overall organization associated with EVERY transaction.
 * Reduce Proprietray Knowledge: We have removed COTS or black box box software and gone with a very open approach.
 Our approach leverages the numerous Open Source and upstream Open Source products Red Hat is engaged in.
 Here are several of the technologies this platform leverages: Spring Boot, Red Hat Fuse, Red Hat Process Automation Manager (Business Rules, Workflow and Complex Event Processing), Red Hat A-MQ Streams (Kafka)  - (we also into an A-MQ release as well).